+GENERAL

-GENERAL specified in a Domain ele Domain element is consid metadata in the GENERAL object to which the Metad s domain for metadata, and cannot be explicitly ment.
-A MetadataEntry that does not include a dered to be in the GENERAL domain.
-User access to domain is controlled by the user's rights to the data is attached.
-The owner of the object can delete any MetadataEntry in the GENERAL SYSTEM To be placed in the SYSTEM domain, a MetadataEntry must include a Domain element with a value of SYSTEM.
+This is the default access domain for metadata, and cannot be explicitly specified in a Domain element.
+A MetadataEntry that does not include a Domain element is considered to be in the GENERAL domain.
+User access to metadata in the GENERAL domain is controlled by the user's rights to the object to which the Metadata is attached.
+The owner of the object can create, read, update, or delete any MetadataEntry in the GENERAL domain.

+SYSTEM

+To be placed in the SYSTEM domain, a MetadataEntry must include a Domain element with a value of SYSTEM.
 Metadata in the SYSTEM domain can be created, updated, and deleted only by a system administrator.
 User access to metadata in the SYSTEM domain is controlled by the value of the visibility attribute of the Domain element.

 Table 9-2.
-Domain Visibility Attribute Values Value Meaning PRIVATE The metadata is visible to system administrators only.
+Domain Visibility Attribute Values

+Value Meaning PRIVATE The metadata is visible to system administrators only.
 READONLY the metadata is visible to system administrators and the object owner.

+VCENTER

-VCENTER Object metadata in the VCENTER domain can be applied to Vm objects, including Vm objects contained in VAppTemplate objects, by users in roles that have the right vApp: Allow metadata mapping domain to vCenter.
+Object metadata in the VCENTER domain can be applied to Vm objects, including Vm objects contained in VAppTemplate objects, by users in roles that have the right vApp: Allow metadata mapping domain to vCenter.
 The system uses metadata in this domain to deploy virtual machines on specific ESXi hosts that have been configured by your service provider.
 Your service provider establishes the set of legal values for metadata in this domain.
 See Using Metadata to Control Virtual Machine Placement.

 Note Object metadata in the VCENTER domain is not displayed in the vCloud Director Web Console.